yana-hrytsenko/ukr_g2p/README.md

 stored as attributes on token objects rather than embedded as special characters in a string.
 This avoids the fragile string mutation patterns common in earlier rule-based G2P implementations.

 ---

+## Output Modes

+The system distinguishes three levels of phonetic detail, each available in Ukrainian notation, IPA, and English-friendly
+romanization:

+### Phonemic `/на'стрʹій/` `/'nɑstrʲij/`
+The underlying phonological representation.
+No allophonic detail — stressed and unstressed vowels are identical, assymilations apply, and phonemes appear in their base form.
+Useful for linguistic analysis and as a reference level.

+### Broad phonetic `[на'стрʹіĭ]` `['nɑstrʲii̯]`
+Main allophones are shown.
+Stress affects vowel quality (nstressed `а → ɐ` etc.), coda в and й become non-syllabic, fine-grained в allophony (`ʋ`, `w`, `ʍ`, `u̯`) gemination is marked, and vowel reduction is indicated.
+This is the most useful level for language learners and most practical applications.

+### Narrow phonetic `[нã'стрʹіĭ]` `['n̪ɑ̃s̪t̪r̪ʲii̯]`
+Full allophonic detail: dental diacritics on coronal consonants, dark `ɫ` for hard л, nasalization on vowels adjacent to nasals, labialization before round vowels, fronting in palatal environments, and .

+### English-friendly `<n-AH-s-t-r-ee-y>`
+Approximate pronunciation using English letter combinations, with stressed vowels in uppercase.
+Intended for English speakers with no knowledge of IPA.

+---